gavin-lb/image-to-prime/README.md

 A command line utility that converts an image into an ascii-art prime number.

-For example, here is the Github logo as a prime number:
+For example, here is the Github logo as a 2450 digit prime number:

 ```
 7777777777777777777777777398000000000000008937777777777777777777777777